Caring for Rats

 Treats now and again are a great way to bond with your rat, gain their trust and as a reward for training them.

 Suitable treats include yoghurt drops, frozen peas and corn, sunflower and pumpkin seeds, cheerios or baby food.
-There are some good treats available from A Rats Tail and NZRR as well as pet stores.
+There are some good treats available from NZRR as well as pet stores.

 More useful info can be found here.